Audit, Structural and cohesion funds/ESIF

 Presentation by country + general discussion and exchange

-09.00Practical example of checks done by the Croatian Audit Authority for prevention, detection and correction of conflicts of interest, double financing, corruption and fraud in RRF
+09.00Practical examples of checks done by the Croatian Audit Authority for prevention, detection and correction of conflicts of interest, double financing, corruption and fraud in the RRF

 Sara Sirovica Kranjčec, Head of Service for Support to Audit Processes, Sector for Horizontal Processes Management, ARPA

-10.00Questions and answers
+10.00Questions and Answers

-10.15Coffee break
+10.15Coffee Break

-12.15Questions and answers
+12.15Questions and Answers

-13.00Joint lunch
+13.00Joint Lunch

-14.30Practical use of Arachne to detect fraud and irregularities in Croatia
+15.00Practical use of Arachne to detect fraud and irregularities in Croatia

-Marina Mandac and Sara Sirovica Kranjčec
+Marina Mandac and Sara Sirovica Kranjčec, ARPA

-Part IV: ECA – ESIFs and RRF
+Part IV: ECA – ESIFs and the RRF

 Audit of ESIFs in the programming period 2021–2027

-15.15Comparative analysis of audit and control in the Cohesion Policy Funds and the RFF
+15.45Comparative analysis of audit and control in the Cohesion Policy Funds and the RFF.
+Audit findings 2014-2020 and 2021-2027: Most frequent challenges, irregularities.

 17.30End of the second day